 Who we are working with?

 Young people with severe mental health difficulties, their families, mental health professionals, and NHS service commissioners (who allocate NHS funding), in the East Midlands and nationally.
-We are also collaborating with ARCs based in East of England, Greater Manchester, and Oxford and Thames Valley regions.
+We are collaborate closely with ARCs based in East of England, Greater Manchester, Oxford and Thames Valley, and West Midlands regions.

 How are patients and the public involved?